 This was Vi’s first visit beyond the great firewall of China, and she expresses her mixed emotions at the assault on her senses brilliantly, through her words and photos.
 We hope you enjoy it as much as we did.

 Imagine a vast open space around you.

 Then, imagine over a billion people filling that space.
 These people, they all shout incomprehensibly with different pitches and intonations, they elbow you, they touch you to ask you to buy a good or a service from them.
 They cough up and spit from the bottom of their hearts.
 They smell of sweat and more.
-They throw waste directly on the floor (on the street, in a train station, inside the bus, in a restaurant, etc).
-They push you around to get in front of you, oftentimes without a specific reason and rendering no apology.
+They throw waste directly on the floor (on the street, in a train station, inside the bus, in a restaurant, etc.).
+They push you around to get in front of you, often without a specific reason and rendering no apology.